Fashion — Aug 27

 She continues: “The unfortunate counter to that, and the reason we need to care about sustainable development, is the fact that the population is growing.
 We will need to clothe people; it’s fundamental.
 The other point is: People will never not care about the way they present themselves.
 And I would never want to take that away from people.
 We have built a society that is disgustingly disposable and overly consumeristic.
 But, that being said, the idea that people aren’t going to want to add new things into their life and their wardrobe is just not possible.
 It’s not human or who we are.”

-It’s this feminine spirit, though — the belief that clothes can impact people on a level more intense than basic necessity — that makes Beatty a standout in her field, an industry rife with men atop female-founded fashion houses.
-You’d be hard pressed to find a designer who cares about where their clothes come from and what happens to them after you’ve found them.
+It’s this spirit, though — the belief that clothes can impact people on a level more intense than basic necessity — that makes Beatty a standout in her field, an industry rife with men atop female-founded fashion houses.
+You’d be hard pressed to find a designer who cares about where their clothes come from and what happens to them after they’ve found them.

 “One thing I cannot get away from is that I’m a feminine designer.
 The clothes that I make tend to be more feminine.
 Who knows where it comes from but that’s my point of view,” she says in response to the showmanship of male designers, whose lack of creativity is made up for in Instagram followers.
 Beatty, a CFDA/Vogue Fashion Fund veteran who boasts 20 years in fashion, seeks more from what the industry (and the celebrity that comes with it) has on offer.
-“I will say that embracing that and owning that, even after having Suno and worked at so many different places, has been a real understanding that I have something to give to the world in terms of what this is gonna look like.
+“I will say that embracing that and owning that, even after having Suno and worked at so many different places, has been a real understanding that I have something to give to the world in terms of what this is going to look like.
 That’s been a real climb.”

 “In the end, that’s kind of why I’m doing my own thing.
 I think that modern businesses should be run by community-oriented people.
 I am collaborative almost to a fault, but as long as I can remind myself to be direct, there’s no other way to create something new in the current environment.”